Thailand restores quarantine as concerns grow for omicron - ExBulletin

 Thailand restores quarantine as concerns grow for omicron

-BANGKOK, Thailand – Thailand decided on Tuesday to immediately reinstate a mandatory quarantine for visitors and suspend a test-and-go scheme for fully vaccinated newcomers as concerns mount over the spread of the omicron variant of the coronavirus, the government said.
+BANGKOK, Thailand (AP) Thailand decided on Tuesday to immediately reinstate a mandatory quarantine for visitors and suspend a test-and-go scheme for fully vaccinated newcomers as concerns grow over the spread of the omicron variant of the coronavirus, the government said.

 The decision is a blow to efforts to revive Thailand’s damaged tourism sector ahead of the peak holiday season.